keithamadeus/module_3_challenge/README.md

 added getRandomEmployee logic

-Fixed logic to get in order for multiple employee objects would be created.
+Fixed logic to get in order for multiple employee objects would be created. []

+Added template literals to meet project criteria.